 The resident and preceptor shall complete and review together the mid-point and final evaluations.
 The mid-point evaluation should be completed at the half-way point of the rotation.
 Final evaluations shall be completed at the end of the rotation.

-Mid-point evaluations:
+Mid-point Assessment:

-- resident's self-evaluation - preceptor's evaluation of the resident
+resident's self-assessment & preceptor's assessment of the resident

-Final evaluations:
+Final Assessment:

-- resident's self-evaluation

-- resident's evaluation of the preceptor

-- resident's evaluation of the rotation
+- resident's self-assessment and evaluation of the preceptor and rotation

 - preceptor's evaluation of the resident

-- preceptor's self-evaluation
+- preceptor's self-evaluation (Annually)